amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/timeseries_2500.png" width="500">
 </p>

+Noise allows transitions in 5 of the time series shown above, corresponding to their double-well potentials.
+Note that the amplitude of noise controls the amount of fluctuation a given trajectory can have, and fewer fluctuations and therefore, transitions, will be observed with lower amplitude values.
+The above transitions have been achieved with an amplitude value of 3.

-The same time series are represented below with their probability distributions.
-Note that the distribution of the time series also changes-where transitions are observed, the PDFs are bi-modal.
-In cases where a transition has occurred, a ghost attractor can still be seen in the PDF.
+Noisy trajectories allow for statistical analysis for ensemble simulations.
+With Gaussian white noise, the probability density of the trajectories will have a Gaussian distribution.
+Where time series have not transitioned, PDFs are unimodal, but where transitions are observed, the PDFs are bi-modal.
+In cases where a bifurcation has occurred, a ghost attractor can also still be seen in the PDF.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/histogram_500.png" width="500">